KevinTheGuo/ECE470-Project/README.md

     a.
 Make sure you have the right version of V-REP installed.
 We used educational version.
 If you have the player version installed then you will not be successful.
     b.
 Make sure you have the right version of Python installed.
 We use Python 3 and there may be potential incompatibilities using Python 2

-### 2. Deriving Forward Kinematics for the KUKA iiwa 7
+### 2. Deriving Forward Kinematics for the KUKA LBR iiwa 7 R800
-The schematics for the KUKA robot are available [in this PDF](https://www.kuka.com/-/media/kuka-downloads/imported/48ec812b1b2947898ac2598aff70abc0/spez_kr_15_sl_en.pdf).
+1. The schematics for the KUKA robot are available [in this PDF](https://www.kuka.com/-/media/kuka-downloads/imported/48ec812b1b2947898ac2598aff70abc0/spez_kr_15_sl_en.pdf).
 The joint locations and orientations are located on page 10, and relevant robot dimensions are located on page 13.
 If you want, the maximum and minimum angle restrictions are available on page 12.

-From these diagrams and measurements, you can sketch a similar schematic to that shown in "ForwardKinematics.pdf", drawn in the style of ECE470 homework assignments.
+2. From these diagrams and measurements, you can sketch a similar schematic to that shown in "ForwardKinematics.pdf", drawn in the style of ECE470 homework assignments.

-To derive forward kinematics, write a quick Python program in Jupyter Notebook, with your expert knowledge of forward kinematics.
+3. To derive forward kinematics, write a quick Python program in Jupyter Notebook, with your expert knowledge of forward kinematics.
 With this program, you can derive a spatial screw of the robot, which you can then matrix multiply by an array of thetas representing each joint angle, to derive a predicted end position frame for the robot's end effector.

-Now that you have calculated out the forward kinematics, use the derived screw in the Python code connected to the V-REP simulator to draw a predicted end effector frame when given a certain set of theta joint angles
+4. Now that you have calculated out the forward kinematics, use the derived screw in the Python code connected to the V-REP simulator to draw a predicted end effector frame when given a certain set of theta joint angles

+### 3. Moving the robot and displaying the predicted end frame in simulation
+1. Give your